angrybacon/doomsday-wiki/markdown/chapters/ddft/dd-vs-hate.md

 ### Example 2

 Another option if your opponent has something like Flusterstorm is to avoid casting lots of instants and sorceries.
-If you're playing multiple {{Street Wraith}}, a pile like this can completely invalidate Flusterstorm (assuming Doomsday resolves):
+If you're playing multiple :card[Street Wraith], a pile like this can completely invalidate Flusterstorm (assuming Doomsday resolves):

 > {U}{U}, 4 life